HDX Channel from Desktop Test

 Secs

-Comparing the value of this measure across users will enable administrators to quickly and accurately identify users who are experiencing higher latency when connecting to a virtual desktop.
+Comparing the value of this measure across users will enable administrators to quickly and accurately identify users who are experiencing higher latency when interacting with a virtual desktop.

-Indicates the difference between the minimum and maximum measured latency values for this session.
+Indicates the difference between the minimum and maximum measured latency values for this user session.

 Secs